 The director must disclose his/her interest to the other directors.
 Only full and frank disclosure will be adequate to a company with the duty to declare.
 Disclosure may be made in writing or verbally, but full records must be kept.

 Declaring an interest protects the company and the director against some action by shareholders.
 However, it does not override the directors’ general duty to consider whether entering into the proposed transaction is in the company’s interests, nor does it override anything in the company’s articles of association regarding decision-making (for example, the articles may provide that conflicted directors may not vote at board meetings on the matter in question).

 Failure to declare an interest

-If the director has not declared an interest, then the company may be able to seek to rescind any contract (i.e. declare it void) as against the director.
+If the director has not declared an interest, then the company could seek to rescind any contract (i.e. declare it void) as against the director.

-In addition, the company may have a claim against the director for reach of their fiduciary duty to the company, giving rise to a right to compensation.
+In addition, the company may have a claim against the director for breach of their fiduciary duty to the company, giving rise to a right to compensation.

-There is also the possibility of a claim by shareholders for unfair prejudice, or by the Registrar of Companies for an order seeking disqualification of the individual form acting as a company director.
+There is also the possibility of a claim by shareholders for unfair prejudice, or by the Registrar of Companies for an order seeking disqualification of the individual from acting as a company director.

 Ratification by shareholders

 If a director has failed to declare an interest, the matter may be ratified (i.e. approved) by the shareholders after the event.